zorgzappy/Data-Analysis-and-Machine-Learning-on-Electric-Vehicle-Dataset/README.md

 # Data-Analysis-and-Machine-Learning-on-Electric-Vehicle-Dataset
 Analyzing a electric vehicle dataset for insights as to what vehicle would be the cheapest.

-# Customer Churn Prediction for Telco Customer Churn

-This project aims to predict customer churn for a telecommunications company using a dataset from Kaggle.
-The model will help identify customers likely to discontinue the service, enabling proactive retention efforts.

 ## Dataset

 The dataset can be accessed from Kaggle: